-Hurricane Power employs several strategies to meet this demand as economically as possible.
+Hurricane Power employs several strategies to meet the electric demands of the city as economically as possible.
 One strategy is to own and operate our own power generators to meet peak power demand.
 Currently, we have three, 1.6 megawatt Caterpillar diesel generators and five 2 megawatts Caterpillar natural gas generators.
 Watch this 2013 Wheeler Power Systems video featuring our Hurricane Generation Facility.

 Utah Associated Municipal Power Systems

 Utah Associated Municipal Power Systems (UAMPS) is a governmental agency that provides comprehensive wholesale electric energy, on a nonprofit basis, to community-owned power systems throughout the Intermountain West.
-The UAMPS membership represents 45 Members in Utah, Arizona, California, Idaho, Nevada, New Mexico, Oregon, and Wyoming.
+The UAMPS membership represents 50 Members in Utah, Arizona, California, Idaho, Nevada, New Mexico, and Wyoming.

 Hurricane Power is also a member of UAMPS.
 This partnership allows Hurricane Power to obtain electric energy from various economical sources that Hurricane Power could not acquire working as a free agent.